Capricorn1/ipv6-router-scripts/etc/README.md

 ```

-Where we place our override configuration file is not arbitrary.
+The name of the subdirectory where we place the override configuration file is not arbitrary.
 In our example, the `etc/systemd/network/10-netplan-enp2s0.network.d/override.conf` file would be copied into the /etc directory with intermediate directories created as needed.
-The /etc/systemd/network portion is fixed, however, the 10-netplan-enp2s0.network.d directory must match the name of the runtime file in /run/systemd/network with a .d appended.
-Any files in that directory that end with .conf will be read and merged with the ones in the run directory.
+The `/etc/systemd/network portion` is fixed, however, the `10-netplan-enp2s0.network.d` subdirectory must match the name of the runtime file (for the interface we are overriding) in `/run/systemd/network` with a `.d` appended.
+Any files in that directory that end with `.conf` will be read and merged with the ones in the run directory.
+The systemd.network man page lists other potential locations and file names for containing override parameters, but the .d directory with an *.conf file seems to be the only reliable way.